 The Earned Income Tax Credit (EITC) is a tax credit that may give you money back at tax time or lower the federal taxes you owe.
 You can claim the credit whether you’re single or married, or have children or not.
 The main requirement is that you must earn money from a job.

-The credit can eliminate any federal tax you owe at tax time.
+The credit can get rid of any federal tax you owe at tax time.
 If the EITC amount is more than what you owe in taxes, you get the money back in your tax refund.
-If you qualify for the credit, you can still receive a refund even if you do not owe income tax.
+If you qualify for the credit, you can still get a refund even if you do not owe income tax.

-Beyond the federal EITC, 29 states and D.C. have adopted state EITCs.
+Beyond the federal EITC, 31 states plus D.C. and Puerto Rico have their own state EITCs.
 Check out the state EITC map to see if your state offers a tax credit.

 Click on any of the following links to jump to a section: